PasamonteG/SQLDI_Install/WMLZ_DEPLOY_ZVA.md

 because there is nothing special or different about the SMPE process for WMLZ.
 The only thing that is slightly unusual is the size of the WMLZ portable software instance, which is about 20GB.

-Once the PSI image is downloaded you will need to switch to the Deploymemts tab of z/OSMF Software Configuration app to deploy the software to z/OS.
+Once the PSI image is downloaded from ShopZ you will need to switch to the Deploymemts tab of z/OSMF Software Configuration app to deploy the software to z/OS.

 Be sure the run all the post-deployment steps which allocate ZFS file systems and polish of the SMPE CSI dataset.